Not many people would consider visiting Bulgaria’s largest ski resort, Bansko, in summer.

 From rich venison stews to the freshest salads imaginable, the restaurants in Bansko are so good.

-Traditional Bansko sausage, barbecued ribs, baked beans, breaded zucchini, meatballs, risotto, broccoli and cheese bakes and more await you in Bansko, and all for a fraction of the price you’d pay anywhere else.
+Traditional Bansko sausage, barbecued ribs, baked beans, breaded zucchini, meatballs, risotto, broccoli and cheese bakes and more classic Bulgarian dishes await you in Bansko, and all for a fraction of the price you’d pay anywhere else.

 The salads in particular are phenomenal – make sure to try the traditional Shopska salad with fresh tomatoes, cucumber, onion and green peppers, topped wish lashings of local white cheese.